defold/doc/docs/en/manuals/unity.md

 This can feel unusual at first, especially if you are used to configuring behaviour by adding components in the Inspector.
 In Defold, many things that you might configure visually in Unity can instead be created, connected, enabled, disabled, or updated through code.
 Defold's messaging system helps decouple logic: the sender posts data to an address, and the receiver decides what to do with it.

-This approach, even though recommended, is not enforced and you can still write your scripts however you like, including attaching multiple scripts per game object or getting closer to an object oriented programming, and there are even libraries to help you with this ([defold-oop](https://github.com/xiyoo0812/defold-oop) or [lua-class](https://github.com/d954mas/lua-class)).
+This approach, even though recommended, is not enforced and you can still write your scripts however you like, including attaching multiple scripts per game object or getting closer to an object oriented style of programming, and there are even libraries to help you with this ([defold-oop](https://github.com/xiyoo0812/defold-oop) or [lua-class](https://github.com/d954mas/lua-class)).

 For many objects of the same type, such as bullets, enemies, particles, tiles, or simple interactive elements, it is often better to control them from a system or manager script rather than giving each object a separate script.
 Use per-object scripts when an object has its own meaningful state and behaviour.
 Use modules when you want reusable logic.
 Use system scripts when one script can efficiently control many objects.